PerformanC/CogLink/guides/en-US/applying_effects.md

 coglink_setEffect(&lavaInfo, message->guild_id, COGLINK_FILTER_REMOVE, NULL);
 ```

 And done!
-You will have the effect remove, in case you have added one.
+You will have the effect removed, in case you have added one.

 * *Guide made by*: @ThePedroo